Career pillar

 When the pressure is highest, your Self Pillar is usually the first thing you sand down.
 You skip the Morning Launch Protocol, you cancel the Relationship Sync, and you ignore your Buffer SOP.

 The Decisive Truth: When the environment is in chaos, your internal protocols must become more rigid, not less.
-The “Commanding the Chaos” state is achieved by narrowing your focus to the Identity Core while the perimeter burns.
+The “leading through chaos” state is achieved by narrowing your focus to the Identity Core while pressure rises around you.

 A Decisive Leader knows that “going red” is a signal to downshift the engine, not floor it.